perseusrealdeal/PerseusUISystemKit/README.md

 }
 ```

-Step 2: and only if iOS, so, override method traitCollectionDidChange of the first app's screen, once
+Step 2: only if iOS, override method traitCollectionDidChange of the first app's screen, once

 ```swift
 import PerseusDarkMode